 What products are listed for this advertiser?

-Made in America American Flags, Made in America Decorative Flags, American Made Historic Flags, American Made International Flags, Made in America Religious Flags, Made in the USA Sports Flags, and Made in the USA State Flags.
+Made in the USA American Flags, American Made Decorative Flags, American Made Historic Flags, American Made International Flags, Made in the USA Religious Flags, Made in the USA Sports Flags, and Made in America State Flags.

 America's Flag Maker

 From a mountain on Iwo Jima to the surface of the moon, from exotic ports of call to the North and South poles, from atop Mount Everest to the rubble of the World Trade Center, Americans and the world have seen, flown and saluted U.S. flags made by Annin & Co. for nearly 160 years.

 The world's largest and oldest flag company, Annin & Co. and its 500 employees produce literally miles of stripes and a multitude of stars that go into 15 million U.S. flags a year.
 All are made in the U.S.A.?at manufacturing plants in Verona, N.J. (pop.
 13,533), South Boston, Va. (pop, 8,491), and Coshocton, Ohio (pop.
 11,682).

 Patriotism demands that an American flag has to be made in America, says Carter Beard, who with his cousin, Randy, represent the sixth generation to help run the business, based in Roseland, N.J. (pop.
 5,298).
 We hire the best workers, train them and give them the best machines, and from that we get the highest quality flag.

 The company's roots go back to 1820, when Alexander Annin opened a small flag-making shop on the New York City waterfront, where ships bound for the four corners of the world did so under Annin-made flags.
 Annin's sons, Edward and Benjamin, followed in their father's footsteps and in 1847 founded Annin & Co., moving to a large full-service factory on New York's Fifth Avenue.
 The company enjoyed success from the start, especially with its American flags.